How to Map EP/Showbiz Sync Cost Codes to Custom Databases

 if not mapping:

-The financial boundary between Above-the-Line (ATL) and Below-the-Line (BTL) expenditures dictates union reporting thresholds, residual calculations, and tax incentive eligibility.
-When mapping sync codes, your translation layer must enforce a hard partition at the department level, typically anchored to the first decimal segment.
-Automation scripts should maintain a separate, cryptographically signed mapping registry that flags any code crossing the ATL/BTL threshold.
+The financial boundary between Above-the-Line (ATL) and Below-the-Line (BTL) expenditure dictates union reporting thresholds, residual calculations, and tax-incentive eligibility, which is why Above/Below-the-Line Mapping is enforced as a hard partition anchored to the first decimal segment.
+Maintain a separate, cryptographically signed registry that flags any code crossing the ATL/BTL threshold.

-If a sync payload contains a deprecated code that previously mapped to ATL but has been reclassified to BTL in a new season, the system must reject the auto-assignment and surface a reconciliation ticket rather than silently committing to the production ledger.
-Bond lenders and completion guarantors require immutable proof that ATL caps were not breached through misclassified BTL spend.
-Implement a pre-commit validation gate that cross-references the mapped department against a union-compliant threshold table.
-Any mismatch should halt the transaction, log the violation with a SHA-256 hash of the original payload, and notify the production accountant via webhook or email alert.
+If a payload contains a deprecated code that previously mapped to ATL but has been reclassified to BTL in a new season, the system must reject the auto-assignment and surface a reconciliation ticket rather than silently committing to the ledger.
+Bond lenders and completion guarantors require immutable proof that ATL caps were not breached by misclassified BTL spend.
+Implement a pre-commit validation gate that cross-references the mapped department against a threshold table aligned to the relevant collective bargaining agreements — Directors Guild of America (DGA), Writers Guild of America (WGA), and SAG-AFTRA (Screen Actors Guild - American Federation of Television and Radio Artists) categories all sit above the line.
+Any mismatch halts the transaction, logs the violation with a SHA-256 hash of the original payload, and notifies the production accountant via webhook or email.

 import hashlib